Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Simulation of real-world experiments

 exists in addition to the NN Heisenberg coupling.
 The DM interactions are known to induce non-collinear spin structures, expected to change the most relevant pitch angles in the spiral QST. {In addition, the DM interactions reduce the ground state's symmetry from SU(2) symmetry to U(1), corresponding to global rotations around the $Z$-axis only.
 This raises the question of robustness of the method against varying levels of noise caused by magnetic field fluctuations when the target state exhibits only a subset of spin-rotational symmetry.}

-In Fig.~\ref{fig_DM}, we present the results for the ground state of the {$N=8$} Heisenberg + DM chain with $D=-J_1=1$ and $J_{p\neq 1}=0$, adopting the same sequence of pitch angles as in the previous case without DM interactions.
-As seen in the figure, uniform measurements with $l=0$ alone are insufficient for accurately reconstructing the ground state in this case.
+In Fig.~\ref{fig_DM}, we present the results for the ground state of the {$N=8$} Heisenberg + DM chain with $D=-J_1=1$ and $J_{p\neq 1}=0$, {adopting the pitch-angle sequence $\{l=0\}$, $\{l=0,1\}$, $\{l=0,1,2\}$, etc.} As seen in the figure, uniform measurements with $l=0$ alone are insufficient for accurately reconstructing the ground state in this case.
 The DM interaction introduces additional complexities, requiring the inclusion of finite pitch angles to capture the non-collinear spin correlations present in the ground state.
-Specifically, we identified the most relevant pitch angle (taken individually) in this case as $l=3$ or $q=\pi/2$ (see Methods).
+Specifically, we identified the most relevant pitch angle (taken individually) in this case as {$l=4$} or $q=\pi/2$ (see Appendix~\ref{appendixB}).

-For larger-size system realized in experiments, convergence might be achieved with fewer measurements by employing a strategy that prioritizes the most relevant pitch angles, guided by simulations on smaller systems.
-Nevertheless, as demonstrated in Fig.~\ref{fig_DM}, the compressed sensing with the SVT method already performs remarkably well, even when the most relevant pitch angle ($l=3$ in this case) is not explicitly included.

-In this case, as expected from the absence of the global SU(2) symmetry, an appreciable dependence on $\sigma_{\rm zp}$ is indeed present, although the results converge very well around and below $\sigma_{\rm zp} = 0.1$.
-The fluctuations with $\sigma_{\rm zp}=0.01$ roughly correspond to an experimental accuracy of 10 {\textmu}Gauss, which, while attainable, remains challenging.
-These results suggest that such extremely precise control is not necessary for our protocol, at least under the assumption of a symmetric zero-point distribution (such as a Gaussian).
+As expected from the absence of the global SU(2) symmetry, an appreciable dependence on $\sigma_{\rm zp}$ is indeed present, although the results converge very well around and below $\sigma_{\rm zp} = 0.1$.
+The fluctuations with $\sigma_{\rm zp}=0.01$ roughly correspond to an experimental accuracy of 10 {\textmu}Gauss on the magnetic field {\footnote{{If one considers a typical lattice spacing of roughly $500$~nm and a typical magnetic field gradient of $20$ G/cm (the different $q$'s can then be obtained by varying the application time), then the variation of the field over $0.01 \times$ (lattice spacing) is about $10$ $\mu$Gauss.
+In other words, if the fluctuations at a point in space are bigger than $10$ $\mu$Gauss, the shift in the zero-point in general will be bigger than $0.01 \times$ (lattice spacing).}}}, which, while attainable, remains challenging {\cite{xu-19}}.
+These results suggest that such extremely precise control is not necessary for our protocol, at least under the assumption of a symmetric zero-point distribution (such as a Gaussian). {For $\sigma_{zp}>0.1$, after the data essentially reach the saturation of fidelity (for the given conditions) around $m/d^2\sim 0.04$, the tradeoff between adding more measurements and their additional noise becomes unfavorable (also, for high $q$ the effect of $\sigma_{zp}$ is higher).
+One can find different sequences of $q$ sets for which the monotonicity is preserved up to at least $\sigma_{zp}=0.5$, but at the same time the tomographic performance is generally poorer (see also the discussion at the end of Appendix~\ref{appendixB}).}